pyprg/egrid/README.md

 Additionally, __make_model__ can consume network descriptions as multiline strings if package 'graphparser' is installed.
 This method is intended to input very small electric networks using a text editor.
-However, this method is suitable for power flow calculations and needs additional objects if taps and measurements/setpoints shall be applied for further processing.
+However, this method is suitable for power flow calculation and must be extended with additional objects if taps and measurements/setpoints shall be included for further processing.

 Branch models are PI-equivalent circuits.
 Active and reactive power of injections have a dedicated voltage exponent.